OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 }
 ```

-The usage of the [`toUri`](https://developer.android.com/reference/android/content/Intent.html#toUri%28int%29 "Intent.toUri()") should be verified in order to understand how the application uses this intent, and if it is abusable.
-This general approach of locating the getIntent() method can be used across most applications for reverse engineering and understanding how the application handles and uses deep links.
-Knowledge of this is of great importance when attempting to abuse deep links.
+The usage of the [`getIntent`](https://developer.android.com/reference/android/content/Intent#getIntent(java.lang.String) "getIntent()")  and [`getData`](https://developer.android.com/reference/android/content/Intent#getData() "getData()") should be verified in order to understand how the application uses this intent, and if it is abusable.
+This general approach of locating the getIntent() method can be used across most applications for reverse engineering and understanding how the application handles and uses custom URL schemes.
+Knowledge of this is of great importance when attempting to abuse custom URL schemes.

 ### Dynamic Analysis